TALKING INNOVATION AND ACADEMIC EXCELLENCE

 One of the most significant advantages of consolidating North Carolina’s public higher education institutions into one system has been diversity.
 North Carolinians can choose from 16 public universities across the state—each with its own unique identity and distinct offerings.
 The UNC System is dedicated to strengthening and promoting the “areas of distinction” that make the constituent institutions individually remarkable and collectively extraordinary.

 In this spirit, the UNC System Board of Governors created a special Committee on Historically Minority-Serving Institutions in 2018 to study and assess six institutions’ unique challenges and promising opportunities.
-The UNC System is home to five historically black colleges and universities (HBCUs): Elizabeth City State University, Fayetteville State University, North Carolina A&T State University, North Carolina Central University, and Winston-Salem State University.
-It is also home to the only state-designated historically American Indian university – The University of North Carolina at Pembroke.
+The UNC System is home to five historically black colleges and universities (HBCUs): Elizabeth City State University, Fayetteville State University, N.C.
+A&T State University, NC Central University, and Winston-Salem State University.
+It is also home to the only state-designated historically American Indian university – UNC Pembroke.
 The goal of the committee is to create strategies that will ensure these institutions’ future growth by promoting investments, opportunities, and awareness throughout the state.

-Recently, the committee and these six universities partnered with affiliate UNC-TV Public Media North Carolina to host a special program, Focus on the Future: Innovations at NC’s Historically Minority-Serving Institutions.
+In 2019, the committee and these six universities partnered with affiliate PBS North Carolina to host a special program, Focus on the Future: Innovations at NC’s Historically Minority-Serving Institutions.
 This hour-long segment represents an important milestone in the committee’s work and showcases the economic impact the institutions have in their communities and across the state.

 WATCH The Show